containerbuildsystem/cachito/README.md

 * `cachito_gomod_strict_vendor` - the bool to disable/enable the strict vendor mode.
 This defaults
   to `False`.
 For a repo that has gomod dependencies, if the `vendor` directory exists and this config option is set to `True`, Cachito will fail the request.
-* `cachito_js_download_batch_size` - the number of JavaScript dependencies to download at once using `npm pack`.
-If this value is too high, Nexus will return the error "Header is too large".
-This defaults to `30`.
+* `cachito_js_concurrency_limit` - the maximum number of concurrent download tasks in javascript requests.
+Upon reaching this limit, a task must end for another to be created.
+This defaults to `5`.
 * `cachito_log_level` - the log level to configure the workers with (e.g. `DEBUG`, `INFO`, etc.).
 * `cachito_nexus_ca_cert` - the CA certificate that signed the SSL certificate used by the Nexus instance.
 This defaults to `/etc/cachito/nexus_ca.pem`.
 If this file does not exist, Cachito will